Zaid-Ajaj/Fable.SimpleJson/README.md

 ```

 ## Manual Serialization

-Now, to serialize a typed entity into a JSON string, you build the JSON structure by hand and call `SimpleJson.toString` like the following:
+Now, to serialize a typed entity into a JSON string there are two ways:

+1. You build the JSON structure by hand and call `SimpleJson.toString` like the following:

 ```fs
 let person = { Name = "John"; Age = 34 }